 Next, decide how much you want to borrow from each loan program.
 You can reduce your borrowing by accepting smaller loan amounts and by accepting one loan program and declining others.
 Borrow the loans with the lowest interest rates first (1st Subsidized Direct Loans, 2nd Unsubsidized Direct Loans, and 3rd PLUS Loans).
 Private loan rates vary based on your credit history, but they usually have higher rates.
 For more information about each loan program, use the links below.

 Your Award Notification lists the maximum amounts students can borrow from Federal Direct Subsidized & Unsubsidized Student Loans.
 For dependent students, it also lists the maximum amount your parents can borrow from Federal PLUS Loans.
 You could also apply for Private/Alternative Loans or use TU’s monthly Payment Plan.

 The following loan origination fees will be deducted from federal loan disbursements:

 The rates above apply to loans with first disbursements between 10/1/2017 and 9/30/2018.
 For rates for loans disbursed after 9/30/2018, check the latest rates.

 Every year, you must accept/decline your loan offers and choose your loan amounts at Towson Online Services.

 If this is the first time borrowing loans at TU, you must also:

 If you need to change your loan amount after you accept it, submit a TU Loan Change Form.
 Go to Forms & Online Services.

-If your parent wants to borrow a PLUS Loan, please wait until April 1, 2018, then follow our PLUS loan instructions.
+If your parent wants to borrow a PLUS Loan, please follow our PLUS loan instructions.